 To add a table, click on the indicated symbol or use the shortcut SHIFT+F1.

-A pop-up window will appear where you must enter the table name.
+A pop-up window will appear where you must enter the table name (you can also add Z Tables and CDS views).
 For this example, use VBAK and click "Continue".

 The table will be added to the entity and displayed with its list of fields/columns, identifying key fields within each table.